SanketBhandarii/SanketBhandarii/README.md

 <h1 align="center">🚀 About Me 🚀</h1>

 <p align="center">
-  Hey there! 👋 I'm <strong>Sanket P. Bhandari</strong>, a passionate Full-Stack Web Developer with a keen eye for design and a drive for building innovative and user-friendly applications.
+  Hey there! 👋 I'm a passionate Full-Stack Web Developer with a keen eye for design and a drive for building innovative and user-friendly applications.
 With a solid foundation in both front-end and back-end technologies, I love transforming ideas into reality through code.
 </p>

 <div align="center">